PowerShell/vscode-powershell/docs/community_snippets.md

 ### Exchange Online Connection

-Connect to Exchange Online, by @vmsilvamolina
+Connect to Exchange Online, by @vmsilvamolina.

 #### Snippet